wp-plugins/spam-free-wordpress/readme.txt

 == Screenshots ==

 1. Spam Free Wordpress has very powerful features that are optional, but most of the work blocking spam is automated upon plugin activation.

-2. If Spam Free Wordpress is installed correctly there will be a "Password:" field on the comment form.
+2. If Spam Free Wordpress is installed correctly there will be a Password field on the comment form.
 Each time a reader leaves a comment they type in that password, or copy and paste it, to leave a comment.

 == Upgrade Notice ==